DavidIlie/kubernetes-setup/README.md

 # Kubernetes Setup

+This is my documentation for installing a HA k3s cluster in my homelab, but it can be easily modified for yours.

 MAKE SURE THAT ALL NODES ARE USING UBUNTU 20.04!!!

 if you want all these setup make sure you run them in this order: